Walking from Tel Aviv Beaches to Old Jaffa Along the Promenade

 Across from St. Peter’s Church is another Jaffa attraction, the Zodiac Fountain.
 The fountain was created in 2011, and locals believe anyone who throws a coin into the fountain will have their wish granted immediately.

-One of the highlights of visiting Jaffa is the Old Port, which is the world’s oldest port.
+One of the highlights of visiting Jaffa is the Old Port, which is often described as one of the world’s oldest ports.
 The Old Port of Jaffa has been active for over 4,000 years.
-I was disappointed that the only way to see the Old Port of Jaffa was through an observation platform with extremely dirty widows.
+I was disappointed that the only way to see the Old Port of Jaffa was through an observation platform with extremely dirty windows.

 The alternative would have been to walk back down to Jaffa Beach and follow the shoreline to the port.
 I believe that would have provided me a better view.